1sde11/AWS-GWLB/README.md

-# This is my AWS-GWLB repo for testing and craeting temapltesto be used for UWE.
+# This is my AWS-GWLB repo for testing and craeting temapltes to be used for UWE.